-The closed path followed by magnetic lines of forces is called magnetic circuit.
-In the magnetic circuit, magnetic flux or magnetic line of forces starts from a point and ends at the same point after completing its path.
+The closed path followed by magnetic lines of forces is called the magnetic circuit.
+In the magnetic circuit, magnetic flux or magnetic lines of force starts from a point and ends at the same point after completing its path.

 A magnetic circuit is made up of magnetic materials having high permeability such as iron, soft steel, etc. Magnetic circuits are used in various devices like electric motor, transformers, relays, generators galvanometer, etc.

 Consider a solenoid having N turns wound on an iron core.
-The magnetic flux of ø Weber sets up in the core when current of I ampere is passed through a solenoid.
+The magnetic flux of ø Weber sets up in the core when the current of I ampere is passed through a solenoid.

 Let, l = mean length of the magnetic circuit

-A = cross sectional area of the core
+A = cross-sectional area of the core

 µr = relative permeability of the core

-Now the flux density in core material
+Now the flux density in the core material

-Magnetizing force in the core
+Magnetising force in the core

-According to work law, the work done in moving a unit pole once round the magnetic circuit is equal to the ampere turns enclosed by the magnetic circuit.
+According to work law, the work done in moving a unit pole once round the magnetic circuit is equal to the ampere-turns enclosed by the magnetic circuit.

-The above equation explains the following points
+The above equation explains the following points:

 It shows that the flux increase if the number of turns or current increases and decreases when either of the two quantity decreases.
-NI is the magnetomotive force (mmf).
+NI is the magnetomotive force (MMF).